-Please join us and share our commitment to the Girl Scout movement, to support the largest girl-serving agency that provides programs to build girls of courage, confidence, and character, who make the world a better place.
-Join my mother and me in the Juliette Gordon Low Society by making a planned gift to Girl Scouts.
+Please join Barb in supporting the largest girl-serving agency that provides programs to build girls of courage, confidence, and character, who make the world a better place.

 When Dianne Belk was 5 years old, her rural Mississippi family couldn’t afford the $1 annual dues for a Girl Scout membership.
 She and her mother came up with a plan to sell the eggs from one of their chickens to pay her dues.